 Girl Scouts earn badges covering a variety of interests such as the different mediums an artist can work with, what it takes to become a scientist, or how to advocate for changes to make their community better.
 They go on outdoor adventures, learn to sail, and give archery a go.
 They form friendships that last a lifetime.
 And they do all this while making the world a brighter place.

 We are committed to diversity, equity, inclusion, and belonging (DEIB) as part of our organization’s core values.
 Read more on our DEIB page.

 Across Northern California from Gilroy to the Oregon border, we are hosting events to introduce new families to Girl Scouts and help them learn about the Girl Scout experience.
-Complete the form below to connect with our local staff in your area, or email us at firstname.lastname@example.org.
+Complete the form below to learn more about Girl Scouts and connect with our local staff in your area, or email us at email@example.com.